Aeronautics Defense Systems: Unmanned aerial systems (UASs)

 The Orbiter 3 Small Tactical UAS (STUAS) is an electrically powered, field deployed UAS designed for military and homeland security missions.
 Operated by 3 personnel, Orbiter 3 is launched from a vehicle mounted launcher and lands using a parachute and an airbag.
-Weighing up to 30 kg, Orbiter 3 can fly for 7 hours up to the range of 100 km.
+Weighing up to 30kg, Orbiter 3 can fly for 7 hours up to the range of 100 km.
 It carries a multi sensor camera with day and night channels and a laser pointer.
 Due to its special structure and quiet electrical motor the Orbiter has a very low electromagnetic and aquatic signature, which makes it difficult to detect in the field of battle.
 Orbiter 3 is operated by 6 international military customers.